 The data economy and its accompanying technology are changing the world.
-The eight drivers of change below identify technological and data collection developments that are shaping how people work and live and how what they do is captured and perceived by others.
+The drivers of change below identify technological and data collection developments that are shaping how people work and live and how what they do is captured and perceived by others.

 Big data, data analytics, and artificial intelligence are enabling predictive analytics used to anticipate needs, opportunities, and threats in an organization’s environment.
 The market for predictive analytics is growing rapidly, and major computing companies are key players.
 Organizations view predictive analytics as one of the most important ways to leverage big data.

 Blockchain technology uses a distributed digital ledger to record data, contracts, and transactions, financial and otherwise, without the need for third-party validation.
 While bitcoin was the first proof-of-concept for the efficacy of blockchains, blockchains have applications beyond virtual currencies.
 By embedding trust in the algorithms of the blockchain, blockchains can enable trustless transactions and data exchanges, eliminating the need for supervision by intermediaries or government authorities.

 The drive to leverage big data will lead to more data-gathering and better use of existing data.
 According to Gartner, dark data is “information assets that organizations collect, process, and store in the course of their regular business activity but fail to use for other purposes.”
 A significant fraction of sharing on the internet is “dark social,” sharing links via instant messaging, email, and text—communication that often is not recorded or studied.
 New approaches will allow better gathering, management, and exploitation of ever-expanding data.

 “Fast data” emphasizes real-time decision making, based on the idea that the greatest value from data comes when the analytics can be used immediately.
 Examples include fraud detection, recommendation engines, personalization, and real-time demand forecasting.
 In all of these cases, the value comes from quickly processing and acting on the data—and this value can diminish quickly as the data get stale.